Ida-2014

 The look of the film is stylistic and effective in the mood- the story, while silly, is also fun.

-Paul Toombes (Price) is a famed actor notorious for his character of Dr. Death in a successful film franchise.
-He seemingly has it all and is the envy of his contemporaries- wealth, notoriety, and a glamorous blonde fiancé named Ellen.
+Paul Toombes (Price) is a renowned actor best known for his portrayal of Dr. Death in a successful film franchise.
+He seemingly has it all and is the envy of his contemporaries- wealth, notoriety, and a glamorous blonde fiancée named Ellen.

 After Ellen is murdered by someone dressed as Dr. Death, Paul is unable to remember the circumstances or his whereabouts during the murder.